siddh34/MCQs/Insem2/DAA.md

     D. θ(n^2 log^2(n))

 **Answer  :** Option A

-> For the problem of job sequencing with deadlines, where each job requires 1 unit time to complete, on the single available machine, select the optimal solution sequence for the 5 jobs -J1,J2,J3,J4,J5 where their respective (profits, deadlines) are given in following tuples ((12,3), (15,2), (9,1), (18,2), (7,3).

-    A. J1,J2,J3
-    B. J3,J2,J1
-    C. J5,J4,J1
-    D. J4,J2,J1

-**Answer  :** Option D

 > For 0/1 knapsack problem solved usng dynamic progranmng, to lraceback the solution from the avalable, filled, 2 D, Kn xm] table of optinmal sub solutions, what needs   to be done?
 Select all correct answers.